robtweed/global_storage/Indexing.md

 ### The *Increment* API

-The *Increment* Id requires two arguments, allowing you to specify a Global Node:
+The *Increment* Id typically requires two arguments, allowing you to specify a Global Node:

 - Global Name (eg *employee*)
 - An array or list of subscripts (eg ["counter"])

 If the specified Global Node does not currently exist, its value is set to 1 and a value of 1 is returned.

-If the specified Global Node does exist:

-- if it currently has a numeric value, it is incremented by 1.
+If the specified Global Node does exist, its value is incremented by 1.
 The new value replaces the previous value in the Global Node, and that new value is also returned.

-- if it currently has a string value that does not start with any numeric characters, its value is replaced with the integer value 1, and 1 is returned

-- if it has a string value that commences with a number other than zero and which is followed by zero, one or more numbers, the numeric component of the prefix is incremented by 1, the resulting value replaces the previous value in the Global Node, and that value is also returned.

 For example: